Healthcare facilities

 Is AI HVAC appropriate for hospitals?

-Yes, when deployed conservatively as a supervisory layer with clinical constraints, BAS fallback, and operator approval built into the rollout.
+Yes, when deployed conservatively as a supervisory layer with clinical constraints, BMS fallback, and operator approval built into the rollout.

 Will ClimaMind change clinical room settings?